-As with all procedures, there are certain things to expect after a hair transplant.
-One such thing is hair transplant scabs which may appear within 24 to 48 hours of surgery.
-These are perfectly normal, and with 650,000 people worldwide undergoing hair transplants annually, they are to be expected.
+As with all medical procedures, there are certain things to expect after a hair transplant procedure.
+One such thing is hair transplant scabs which may appear within 24 to 48 hours post-surgery.
+These are perfectly normal, and with 650,000 people worldwide undergoing hair restoration surgery annually, they are to be expected.

 However, most people do not know what they are, why they form, or how to deal with them.
-Those undergoing a transplant should have awareness of what to expect.
+Those undergoing hair transplant surgery should have an awareness of what to expect.
 Especially as hair transplant surgery is a permanent solution to hair loss problems.
 However, most are unaware of what to expect during their recovery time.

-These occur after a hair transplant procedure and are part of a natural healing process.
+Scabs can occur after a hair transplant procedure and are part of the natural healing process.
 Just like other scabs, these can be dry and crusty and are there to protect wounds.
 They are not the nicest thing to look at, but they help the scars to heal underneath.

-The patient may opt for either a Follicular Unit Transplant or a Follicular Unit Exclusion/Extraction.
-Both procedures take healthy hair follicles from another part of the patient’s scalp and transplant them into the affected areas.
+The patient may opt for either a Follicular Unit Transplant (FUT) hair transplant or a Follicular Unit Exclusion/Extraction (FUT) hair transplant.
+Both hair transplantation procedures take healthy hair follicles from another part of the patient’s scalp and transplant them into the affected areas.

 With small incisions being made into the scalp, there will be some trauma to the skin.
 Like with all injuries, our bodies form blood clots to stop blood loss.
 Although soft to begin with, these clots harden and become crusty.
 It then protects the skin underneath as it heals.

-This is precisely what happens in this surgery.
+This is precisely what happens in this surgical procedure.
 These usually appear within the first 24 to 48 hours after surgery.
 Patients may also see some hair transplant swelling, and/or redness of the scalp.

 Learn more about how hair transplants work to understand what else to expect with this type of surgery.

-There can potentially be many issues with hair transplant scabs.
+There can potentially be many issues with scabs after a hair transplant.

-As they are healing wounds, these can be quite itchy at times.
+As scabs are healing wounds, these can be quite itchy at times.
 However, it is important not to scratch them as you could dislodge the grafts.

 You also want to avoid infection as it is not expected after this procedure.
 Should you get an infection, this can have detrimental effects on the grafts.
 The risk is low – one study found infection and excessive bleeding in just 1.3% of patients.
 However, it is important to leave them alone when told.

-It is vital to follow the correct procedure after such a surgery.
+It is vital to follow the aftercare instructions after hair transplant surgery.
 Your surgeon will give you precise guidelines to follow.
 You might also be able to use specific shampoo after a select number of days to wash your hair gently.

-If they haven’t fallen off after 14 days, you should consider speaking to a doctor or your surgeon.
+If the scabs haven’t fallen off after 14 days, you should consider speaking to a doctor or your surgeon.
 However, you may not be shampooing vigorously enough and may be told to try this first.

-They are likely to be gone by day ten if the patient has followed the appropriate washing procedure after hair transplant surgery.
-However, they usually start falling off between 7 and 14 days.
+Crusts are likely to be gone by day ten if the patient has followed the appropriate washing procedure after hair transplant surgery.
+Usually, scabs fall off between 7 and 14 days.

 The scalp can be touched from day six– although the scabs should not be picked off.
 If you do need to touch them, you should pat them gently.
 Let them dry on their own and contact a doctor if they bleed excessively.